Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Charge Sharpening Transition

-On the other hand, for very low $T$, measurements become projective and $\ket{\Phi^{\bf{s}}_{\text{g}}}$ approaches a product state $\ket{\bf{s}}$ that possesses short range entanglement and is electrically confined.
-Equivalently since $\lAngle |T_{\hat{\gamma}_{A}}|^{2} \rAngle \approx \mathcal{O}(1)$, magnetic fluxes proliferate in this phase and states are magnetically deconfined.
+On the other hand, for very low $T$, measurements become projective and $\ket{\Phi^{\bf{s}}_{\text{g}}}$ approaches a product state $\ket{\bf{s}}$ that is short range entanglemed and electrically confined.
+Equivalently since $\lAngle |T_{\hat{\gamma}_{A}}|^{2} \rAngle \approx \mathcal{O}(1)$, magnetic fluxes condense in this phase and state is magnetically deconfined.
 Thus, the ensemble of measured states undergoes a transition from electric deconfinement to electric confinement.
-In the intermediate QLRO phase, the 't~Hooft operator decays as a power law, the 't Hooft string decays as a power law $\lAngle |T_{\hat{\gamma}_{A}}|^{2} \rAngle \approx e^{-cL_{A}}$, indicating that the state supports gapless modes.
+In the intermediate QLRO phase, the 't~Hooft operator decays as a power law, $\lAngle |T_{\hat{\gamma}_{A}}|^{2} \rAngle \approx e^{-cL_{A}}$, indicating that the state supports gapless modes.
 This corresponds to a Coulomb phase with emergent photons.
-Recall that in this regime the partition function is governed by an effective Gaussian spin-wave theory, whose long-wavelength excitations capture smooth fluctuations of the coarse-grained spin field.
-Since these spin variables encode magnetic flux, the emergent photons can be understood as collective, long-wavelength oscillations of local magnetic fluxes.
+Recall that in this regime the partition function is governed by an effective Gaussian spin-wave theory, whose long-wavelength excitations capture smooth fluctuations of the coarse-grained ``height" field.
+Since the height variables $\theta_p$ encode the magnetic flux number, the emergent photons can be understood as collective, long-wavelength oscillations of local magnetic fluxes.